bigscience-workshop/bigscience/inference/README.md

 Hardware Requirements : Would require about 500-1000 GB of memory (can be CPU, GPU or NVMe).
 Single Node with enough CPU or NVMe memory should work here.

+The single node can be as little as 4x 32GB-V100.
+It will be just slower than say, 8x 80GB-A100.

 Estimated Work: If all works as expected, 1-3 weeks based on bandwidth availability.
 Tuning for the best performance might another week or so, but that wont be blocking the availability of the functionality.